Welcome to today's edition of the Rush 24-7 podcast.

 You might as well get with the eco-totalitarian program.

-And I thought I thought that was a very revealing ad last year, because w when when I first came to this great nation, I love the way car ads were all about uh liberty.
+And I thought that was a very revealing ad last year because when I first came to this great nation, I love the way car ads were all about liberty.

 It was all, you know, get your motor running, head out on the highway.

-The car manufacturers would show them roaring round hairpin bends, deep into forests, splashing through rivers, across the desert plain, uh, and they'd uh come to rest on on a spectacular promontory on the roof of the world, uh offering a dizzying view of half the planet.
+To sell automobiles to dull people who live in suburban cul-de-sacs, the car manufacturers would show them roaring around Herpin Bends, deep into forests, splashing through rivers, across the desert plain, and they'd come to rest on a spectacular promontory on the roof of the world, offering a dizzying view of half the planet.

 Freedom, freedom, freedom.